Geremy Hickbottom

 Geremy Hickbottom (born July 7, 1997) is an American former football quarterback.
-He played college football for Grambling State and Tennessee State.
-He previously played for the Cologne Crocodiles of the German Football League (GFL) and the Massachusetts Pirates of the Indoor Football League (IFL).
+He played college football for the Grambling State Tigers and Tennessee State Tigers.

-Early life and high school
+Early life

 Hickbottom grew up in Mobile, Alabama, and attended Williamson High School.
 He played high school football for four years and also was on the track and field team for three.
 In his sophomore season he rushed for 816 yards and 1,236 passing yards while also earning All-County and First-Team honors.
 In his junior year he ran for 600 yards and 1,336 passing yards and once again was named to the All-County and First-Team teams.
 He also earned the Scholar Athlete of the Year.
 In his senior year in 2016 he rushed for 786 yardsa and passed for a career-high 1,365 yards and his third-consecutive First-Team All-County selection.

 College career

 Grambling State

 In 2017, Hickbottom appeared in nine games at quarterback for Grambling State.
 He ran 23 times for 98 yards and scored one touchdown.
 Through the air he finished thirteen of 29 for 104 yards and two touchdowns.